- 1 Casio Privia PX 150 Reviews:

-The PX150 also has the key transpose, duet/4-hand playing mode, 2 headphone jacks, a 2-track MIDI song recorder, and other features.
-An optional furniture style stands and a 3-pedal unit is also available for this model.
+The PX150 also has the key transpose, duet/4-hand playing mode, two headphone jacks, a 2-track MIDI song recorder, and other features.
+An optional furniture style stands and a 3-pedal unit are also available for this model.

-It also has a demo song book, which is of great help with beginners.
+It also has a demo songbook, which is of great help to beginners.